Everything you need to know about our products and company

 Vinyl Terminated Silicone Fluid (VTMS) has emerged as a cornerstone material in modern industrial applications, offering unparalleled versatility and performance.
 Its unique chemical structure—featuring reactive vinyl groups at the molecular chain’s termini—enables exceptional crosslinking capab.

-Understanding the CAS Number of Vinyl Terminated Silicone Fluid
+Compatibility and Applications of Vinyl Terminated Silicone Fluid with Organic Solvents

 Vinyl Terminated Fluids: The Secret Sauce in High-Performance Silicone Products